smich/inkinisis/README.md

 ### <a name="start-server"></a> [start-server.js](https://github.com/smich/inkinisis/blob/master/start-server.js)

-As aforementioned, this is essentially the startup file for the server-side.
+This is the startup file for the server-side.
 It's used by our Node server to launch the website.